Purchasing power parities (PPPs), price level indices and real expenditure

 Dedicated section on PPPs is published in Eurostat website.

-Eurostat also publishes price level indices in separate consumption groups, for example, on food products and beverages.
+Eurostat publishes wider coverage of analytical categories and indicators.
 The published results are available on the Eurostat homepage.

 Length of comparable time series